vdthatte/Tensorflow-implementation/README.md

-# ML algorithms Implemenetation using tensorflow
+# ML algorithms Implementation using tensorflow
 Learning Machine Learning ( using TensorFlow )

 #### Thanks to the following resources: